 This reports relies on information from the following sources:

-This report is of particular importance to retail brokerage firms, vendor firms serving brokers, retail trading regulators, and private equity firms / institutional funds with investments in this field.
+This report is of particular importance to retail brokerage firms, prime broker firms, vendor firms serving brokers, retail trading regulators, and private equity firms / institutional funds with investments in this field.